Sustainable Agriculture Volunteer

 • Train farmers on agroforestry tree production and system design technologies and management practices.

-Volunteers work in partnership with community leaders and community members.
 Using this participatory approach, Volunteers help to assess the local knowledge, resources and needs, collaboratively determine the best and most appropriate interventions, and select sustainable projects that they can undertake during the time frame of their two-year service.

 Working with a community counterpart, Volunteers also have the opportunity to undertake secondary projects that address other community needs.
 Examples include: teaching English or science at local primary schools, promoting healthy behaviors through sports for boys and girls, improving school or health center facilities, supporting rain water catchment projects, and rehabilitating latrines.
 While much of the work will take place during weekday daytime hours, some activities, particularly in the community, may take place at night or on weekends.
-Key dates such as the International Malaria Day and World AIDS day are opportunities to implement social-mobilization activities, and many Volunteers work with their village government to prepare a community-wide awareness event.
-Of great importance in Peace Corps community development work is Volunteer integration in the community, being present in the community, developing relationships with neighbors and key community members such as teachers and religious leaders, and building trust.
+Key dates such as the International Malaria Day and World AIDS Day are opportunities to implement social-mobilization activities, and many Volunteers work with their village government to prepare a community-wide awareness event.
+Of great importance in Peace Corps community development work is Volunteer integration and being present in the community, developing relationships with neighbors and key community members such as teachers and religious leaders, and building trust.

 Having a laptop is important as it enables Volunteers to complete required reporting assignments offline, and uploading them at a later date.
 While Volunteers may also complete assignments through local internet cafes or other access points, having a laptop will alleviate challenges of connectivity and facilitate access to technical resources for service as a Sustainable Agriculture Volunteer and for secondary projects.
 Unfortunately, as is the case across the world, this also comes with the risk of potential damage and theft of your laptop.